Last week I spent the day at the Programme Management SIG conference: Equipping Programme Managers for Global Success.

 During my slot I explained each of the four types, and how they are able to support them in their programme and projects.
 Sometimes in new and innovative ways.

-You can see the slides HERE or listen to the podcast HERE.
+You can see the slides HERE.

 Towards the end of the slot, the Q&A turned to the benefits of a PMO, where I recalled a story of a new director coming on-board and asking “what’s the point of you?”